AONE-NLP/DiffuTKG/README.md

 ## Overview

 This is the code for [Predicting the Unpredictable: Uncertainty-Aware Reasoning over Temporal Knowledge Graphs via Diffusion Process](https://openreview.net/forum?id=uGHthRbN9S), accepted by Findings of ACL 2024.
-After organizing the code, we will release all the code (before August, 2024).

 ![1703063577738](images/model.png)

 ## Requirements